danny-dang/datascience-cheatsheet/Data Science Cheatsheet/Machine Learning.md

 *Variable selection*: Since the model can take in multiple variables, we should select only those variables or predictors which are necessary.
 These are the methods that for variable selection:
 - All-in: Take all the variables into the model.
 Only do this when you have the prior knowledge or when you are forced to
-- Backward Elimination: BE re
+- Backward Elimination: BE seeks to remove the variables that do not have a significant effect on the output
+	- Step 1:

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTk3MjM3NzM1MSwtMTQwNDQ5ODIwNCwtMj
-A5NDQ1NjAwMCwtMTIyNTI4NjQwMCwtMTYyOTgzNzU2MSwyMjEw
-MTIxNjEsMTA0ODk0NzQzOCwyODU1ODk3ODcsLTIxMTk0MzM1MD
-QsLTMwMDM0NTU5NCwxNzgyMDQ0OTkwLDUyNzAxMDU2NCwzMzUw
-OTk4ODIsMjEzNjQzNzczLC05MDE5NDQwMjQsNzI4MTA1ODA2LC
-0xNTk4NDMwNzc5LDIwOTQzMzU5NDQsNDMzODIwOTk0LDE4Mzkz
-NDk3OTVdfQ==
+eyJoaXN0b3J5IjpbLTEwMDAxNTc0LC0xNDA0NDk4MjA0LC0yMD
+k0NDU2MDAwLC0xMjI1Mjg2NDAwLC0xNjI5ODM3NTYxLDIyMTAx
+MjE2MSwxMDQ4OTQ3NDM4LDI4NTU4OTc4NywtMjExOTQzMzUwNC
+wtMzAwMzQ1NTk0LDE3ODIwNDQ5OTAsNTI3MDEwNTY0LDMzNTA5
+OTg4MiwyMTM2NDM3NzMsLTkwMTk0NDAyNCw3MjgxMDU4MDYsLT
+E1OTg0MzA3NzksMjA5NDMzNTk0NCw0MzM4MjA5OTQsMTgzOTM0
+OTc5NV19
 -->